sign-language-processing/sign-language-processing.github.io/src/index.md

 and showed similar performance, with the transformer underperforming on the validation set and overperforming on the test set, which consists of unseen signers.
 They experimented with various normalization schemes, mainly subtracting the mean and dividing by the standard deviation of every individual keypoint either concerning the entire frame or the relevant "object" (Body, Face, and Hand).

+In the First WMT Shared Task [@muller-etal-2022-findings], the baseline system [@mueller2022sign-sockeye-baselines] used pose inputs.
+In addition, they found that about half of the participants [@tarres-etal-2022-tackling;@hufe-avramidis-2022-experimental] chose to represent signed language data as poses.
+All submitted systems were sequence-to-sequence models based on Transformers [@vaswani2017attention].

 #### Text-to-Pose
 Text-to-Pose, also known as sign language production, is the task of producing a sequence of poses that adequately represent